Skip to main content

 • Note: A-G requires purchasing coverage in 1 year increments, does not prorate, and does not offer the option for online transactions.
 For the last question on the form, you may list "ISEO at UCSD" as your International Scholar Advisor.

-What Are Some Health Insurance Providers for Non-employees of UCSD?
+What Are Some Health Insurance Providers for Non-Employees of UCSD?

 Gallagher Visiting Scholar Benefit Plan - Endorsed by UC San Diego